Pulled Pork Enchiladas (EASY + Cheesy)

 • Cover the bottom of your 9 x 13 casserole dish with enchilada sauce

-• Inside each flour tortilla, place a layer of refried beans, pulled pork, and cheese
+• Inside each flour tortilla, spread refried beans down the center.
+Top the beans with a layer of pulled pork, then sprinkle with cheese.

-• Pour additional enchilada sauce and cheese on top of the tortillas (use as much or little as your liking)
+• Pour additional enchilada sauce and cheese on top of the tortillas.
+Use as much or little as you like.

 Notes